ReflectsLight/quran-json/README.md

 I'd also like to extend thanks to the following websites for providing the content that quran-json downloads:

-  * https://searchtruth.com for the original Arabic.
+  * https://searchtruth.com for the original Arabic, and the Italian translation.
-  * https://quran.com for the English, Farsi, Portuguese, Dutch and French translations.
+  * https://quran.com for the English, Farsi, Portuguese, Dutch, and French translations.

 ## License